ConsumerDataStandardsAustralia/standards/slate/source/includes/nfrs.md

 - Published to Data Recipient Software Products with at least one week lead time for normal outages,
 - May occur without notification if the change is to resolve a critical service or security issue.

-The unavailability of a secondary data holder will mean that some requests cannot be fulfilled by a data holder making a secondary responsibility request.
+The unavailability of a secondary data holder will mean that some requests cannot be fulfilled by a data holder making a Shared Responsibility Data Request.
 This will not be taken to mean that the data holder is unavailable.

 ## Performance Requirements